securicloud/home-assistant-addons/README.md

 ## Installation

+In current Home Assistant versions, add-ons are managed from **Settings → Apps**.

+1. Open Home Assistant
+2. Go to **Settings → Apps**
+3. Open the **App store**
-1. Add the Securicloud Add-on Repository to Home Assistant
+4. Add the Securicloud add-on repository
-2. Install the **Securicloud Agent** add-on
+5. Install the **Securicloud Agent** add-on
-3. Start the add-on
+6. Start the add-on
-4. Open the add-on Web UI
+7. Open the add-on **Web UI**
-5. Register the Instance ID with Securicloud
+8. Register the Instance ID with Securicloud

 No additional configuration is required.